Skip to content

 Integration Steps

-The following steps describe how your plugin is integrated with MPM.
-Most of these steps are automatically executed when you run the artisan micropowermanager:new-plugin command.
+The following steps describe how your plugin is integrated with MicroPowerManager.

-1.2 Register API Routes (Optional)
+Register API Routes

 If your plugin needs to handle API requests (e.g., webhooks, custom endpoints), register your route resolver: